AT&T supports the open internet — always has, always will — and agrees it must remain free and open.

 - We do not and will not unfairly discriminate in our transmission of internet traffic.

 We believe that the FCC’s action in restoring its light touch regulatory approach is grounded in the law, the evidence and sound public policy and will encourage increased investment and innovation.
 We also support federal legislation to codify these basic open internet principles.
 Only federal legislation will ensure that there are stable, strong and permanent rules that apply across the internet ecosystem.
 In contrast, individual state laws could fracture the internet to the detriment of investment, innovation and economic development, and they simply are not technologically feasible.

-You can share this with your friends and family, using the social media buttons below:
+You can share the information with your friends and family, using the social media buttons below:

 |* Full Name|